-We said earlier that creating a sense of urgency works really well in marketing campaigns and Black Friday is no exception.
+Just like we mentioned above, creating a sense of urgency works well in marketing campaigns and Black Friday is no exception.

 Here’s a good example.

-By doing so and using the phrase “Today Only”, it managed to urge its users to take immediate action in order to benefit from the 15% discount.
+By adding the phrase “Today Only”, it managed to urge its users to take immediate action to benefit from the 15% discount.

 If you’re thinking of ways to get your sales off the ground, this psychological tactic can work wonders!

-Since you want to extend your customer relationship beyond the holidays, you need to find ways of keeping your customers engaged.
+To do that, you want to extend your customer relationship beyond the holidays and keep your customers engaged by reminding them.

 In the following Instagram post, Walmart made sure to remind its audience about its Cyber Monday deals.

-This way, all new clients generated from Black Friday would potentially stay loyal to the retailer for Cyber Monday as well.
+This way, all new customers acquired on Black Friday can still revisit the retailer for its Cyber Monday event as well.